estanley16/SimBA/README.md

 ```

 ### Citation
-If you find the SimBA 🦁 framework, code, or paper useful to your research, please cite the paper:
+If you find the SimBA 🦁 framework, code, or paper useful to your research, please cite us!

 ```
 @inproceedings{stanley2023framework,